Machine Intelligence on Wireless Edge Networks: Results

-Any deep learning hardware system requires the ability to efficiently implement matrix-vector multiplication (MVM).
+Modern deep learning hardware systems require the ability to efficiently implement matrix-vector multiplication (MVM).
 Inspection of the block diagrams of wireless receivers reveals that they contain an analog frequency mixer that performs frequency up- and down-conversion in the standard communication pipeline.
 An ideal mixer takes in waveforms $w(t)$ and $x(t)$, and outputs the instantaneous product waveform $y(t)=w(t) \cdot x(t)$~\cite{gilbert1968precise}.
 Receiver mixers can be utilized in different ways to calculate MVM, depending on how the matrix and vector are encoded into the RF signals.

-\subsection{Time-multiplexed encoding}
+\subsubsection{Time-Multiplexed Encoding}

 One way of using a mixer to calculate the inner product of vectors $\mathbf{w},\mathbf{x}\in\mathbb{R}^d$, given by $\mathbf{w}\cdot \mathbf{x}$, is to encode the components of each vector into the amplitudes of two separate time-multiplexed voltage trains of $d$ pulses each, $w(t)$ and $x(t)$, and send them as inputs to the mixer.
 The output $y(t)$ is then a voltage train of $d$ pulses whose amplitudes are element-wise products of the vectors $\mathbf{w}$ and $\mathbf{x}$.
 An op-amp integrator can be used to integrate this pulse train to obtain the final inner product $\mathbf{w\cdot x}$.
-To generalize this to the matrix-vector product of matrix $\mathbf{W}\in\mathbb{R}^{m\times d}$ and vector $\mathbf{x}\in\mathbb{R}^d$, one could make $m$ identical copies, denoted by $\mathbf{x}^{(i)}$, of the vector $\mathbf{x}$ (or \emph{fanout}) and compute for each index $i$ the inner product of $\mathbf{x}^{(i)}$ with $\mathbf{w}^{(i)}$, the $i$-th row of $\mathbf{W}$, hence yielding all the components $y_i$ of $\mathbf{y}=\mathbf{W} \cdot \mathbf{x}$.
+To generalize this to the matrix-vector product of matrix $\mathbf{W}\in\mathbb{R}^{m\times d}$ and vector $\mathbf{x}\in\mathbb{R}^d$, one could make $m$ identical copies, denoted by $\mathbf{x}^{(i)}$, of the vector $\mathbf{x}$ (or fanout) and compute for each index $i$ the inner product of $\mathbf{x}^{(i)}$ with $\mathbf{w}^{(i)}$, the $i$-th row of $\mathbf{W}$, hence yielding all the components $y_i$ of $\mathbf{y}=\mathbf{W} \cdot \mathbf{x}$.
 This method was proposed and investigated in~\cite{hamerly2019large}.
 While this approach is simple and appealing, wireless receivers rarely contain integrating elements.
 Therefore, to obtain a practical implementation, we would need to convert the output product pulse trains $y^{(i)}(t)$ to the digital domain before summing up the pulse amplitudes to obtain the inner products $y_i$ that make up the output vector $\mathbf{y}$.
 The analog-to-digital conversion erases all the energy and latency gains from the previous analog mixer multiplication step.